-Scouts and adults from throughout the Mid-America Council can join others and experience an adventure of a lifetime.
-Complete the online interest form to get connected with others from units attending a National High Adventure Base.
+Scouts and adults from thoughout the Mid-America Council can join other and experience an adventure of a lifetime.
+Complete the online interest for to get connected with others from units attending a National High Adventure Base.
 Typically, units plan a High Adventure Base trip 18-24 months in advance.
-To find out more about all of the National High Adventure Bases, visit https://www.scouting.org/outdoor-programs/national-high-adventure-bases/
+To find out more about all of the National Nigh Adventure Bases, visit: www.scouting.org/outdoor-programs/national-high-adventure-bases/